gTile/gTile/DEVELOPING.md

 Even an everyday user may wish to install the latest version from GitHub.
 It's
 easy:

-1. Clone the repository to the *Gnome* extensions folder.
+1. Clone the repository to a folder of your choice.

 ```shell
 git clone https://github.com/gTile/gTile.git